sunflowerno0b/ATW/docs/Docker.md

 Every docker container gets assigned an IP by default, its internal and can only be accessed within the docker host.

-If you want your docker image to run on a certain host, you have to map it.
+If you have an image running on an internal docker , users outside the internal docker cannot access.
+To ammend this you can use the IP of the docker host, but you have to map the port inside the docker container to a free port.

 *Need to review and rewrite port mapping section.